Solved Problem on Electric Field

 \[ \begin{gather} \mathbf E=\frac{1}{4\pi\epsilon_0}\int{\frac{dq}{r^{3}}\;\mathbf r} \tag{IV} \end{gather} \]

-Using the equation of the linear density of charge λ, we have the charge element dq
+Using the equation for the linear density charge λ, we have the charge element dq.

 \[ \begin{gather} \bbox[#99CCFF,10px] {\lambda=\frac{dq}{ds}} \end{gather} \]